leikareipa/kelpo/README.md

 All Kelpo renderers provide the function `export_interface()`, defined in the corresponding `renderer_xxxx.c` source file found under [src/kelpo_renderer/](./src/kelpo_renderer/), which exports the renderer's code into a client application (see [interface](#interface)).

-Client applications don't include renderer code directly, only the compiled renderer libraries.
+Client applications don't include renderer code directly, only the compiled renderer libraries (see [interface](#interface))..

-Public functions and variables in renderer code use the `kelpo_` prefix.
+Exposed functions in renderer code use the `kelpo_` prefix.

 #### Sub-categories